martinlexow/SwiftUIWindowStyles/README.md

 ## 🌀 Support
 I’m Martin, an indie dev from Berlin.
-If you find Uberabout useful, please consider to support my work!
+If you find this useful, please consider to support my work!
 You can find some great apps of mine on the [Mac App Store](https://apps.apple.com/developer/id955848754) 🌀